Diglet7781/restuarant-mern-stack/README.md

-# restuarant-mern-stack
+# restaurant-mern-stack
-resturant application using MERN stack
+restaurant application using MERN stack

-This is an online resturant application
+This is an online restaurant application
 Admin can add food into the resturant customer can order food from the resturant